-All QA-0 components will be involved in QA-1 workflows.
-The following additional components originate from QA-1 requirements:
+All QC-0 components will be involved in QC-1 workflows.
+The following additional components originate from QC-1 requirements:

-6.2.2.1 Alert QA There are two QA components developed for Alert Production:
+6.3.2.1 Alert QC There are two QC components developed for Alert Production:

-- A static analysis component that can check, for example, whether the alerts conform to a valid format.
+- A static analysis component that can check, for example, whether the notifications in the alert stream conform to a valid format.
 This kind of component can be incorporated in the normal Alert Production pipeline. - A component to receive alerts (akin to a mini-broker) and collect statistics on received events.
-This would run as a canary node outside LSST facilities to test the alert system is functioning correctly. - Source injection will be useful for non-producting testing of the Alert Pipeline (see 6.2.6). - SDQA can provide upper limits to verify AP requirements such as "no more than 0.1% of images shall fail to produce alerts" - Given the aggressive time budget for AP, SDQA can use an API or other interface to the workflow system (if available) to abort further processing in the event that image quality metrics are too low for successful Alert Production to proceed.
+This would run as a canary node outside LSST facilities to test the alert system is functioning correctly. - Source injection will be useful for non-producting testing of the Alert Pipeline (see 6.3.6). - SDQA can provide upper limits to verify AP requirements such as "no more than 0.1% of images shall fail to produce alerts" - Given the aggressive time budget for AP, SDQA can use an API or other interface to the workflow system (if available) to abort further processing in the event that image quality metrics are too low for successful Alert Production to proceed.

-6.2.2.2 Validation Metrics Performance As noted, the components of QA-0 to devise key metrics are qualitatively suitable for QA-1.
-However:

-- We expect to make some optimizations to prevent them from consuming a significant portion of the 60-second alert time budget. - In the area of computational performance metrics, additional metrics or instrumentations could be needed due to specific elements of the data center architecture, which at this point is still under design.
-These will be provided under the Processing Control and Site Infrastructure WBS (02C.07).

-6.2.2.3 Dome / Operator Displays Some QA displays may be useful as "comfort displays" (or "facility heartbeats") to staff on site at the telescope, or remote operators.
-If the design of the control room requires displays that could not be generated from the DM-required SQuaSH capabilities, this work will be provided from a non-DM (Commissioning) WBS.

-6.2.2.4 Telescope Systems Outputs of the SQQA system may be required by the Observatory Control System in order to take some automated action (e.g., reschedule a field).
-Whatever information is required will be published as telemetry by means of the OCS Middleware.

-6.2.2.5 Camera Calibration The SDQA system will also provide QA of Calibration images and products.

-- Images taken from the Camera will require "prompt QA" that will run in the quasi-real-time image processing system.
-Camera is interested in the monitoring infrastructure of SDQA for tracking parameters such as read noice, cross-talk, linearity etc. - QA of Calibration Products Production data products (i.e., master calibration images and calibration database entries).
+- 6.3.2.2 Validation Metrics Performance As noted, the components of QC-0 to devise key metrics are qualitatively suitable for QC-1.
+However: - We expect to make some optimizations to prevent them from consuming a significant portion of the 60-second alert time budget. - In the area of computational performance metrics, additional metrics or instrumentations could be needed due to specific elements of the data center architecture, which at this point is still under design.
+These will be provided under the Processing Control and Site Infrastructure WBS (02C.07). - 6.3.2.3 Dome / Operator Displays Some QC displays may be useful as "comfort displays" (or "facility heartbeats") to staff on site at the telescope, or remote operators.
+If the design of the control room requires displays that could not be generated from the DM-required SQuaSH capabilities, this work will be provided from a non-DM (Commissioning) WBS. - 6.3.2.4 Telescope Systems Outputs of the SQQA system may be required by the Observatory Control System in order to take some automated action (e.g., reschedule a field).
+Whatever information is required will be published as telemetry by means of the OCS Middleware. - 6.3.2.5 Camera Calibration The SDQA system will also provide QC of Calibration images and products. - Images taken from the Camera will require "prompt QC" that will run in the quasi-real-time image processing system.
+Camera is interested in the monitoring infrastructure of SDQA for tracking parameters such as read noise, cross-talk, linearity etc. - QC of Calibration Products Production data products (i.e., master calibration images and calibration database entries).
 These are similar in architecture and implementation to other DRP-related tests.
 The one exception to the above is the daily daytime/twilight calibration operations prior to night-time observing.
-QA done for this calibration sequence needs to run under Obsetvatory Control System.
-There is therefore an explicit or implicit (via the DMCS) interface to the OCS that is yet to be finalised. - SDQA is responsible for prompt QA of the spectrometer and potentially the sky background spectrometer.
+QC done for this calibration sequence needs to run under Obsetvatory Control System.
+There is therefore an explicit or implicit (via the DMCS) interface to the OCS that is yet to be finalised.